StanIsAdmin/PyProt/README.md

 ## Dependencies
 In order to use this package, you'll need a working version of [Python 3.3](https://www.python.org/download/releases/3.0/) or later installed.

-Installing the package with the following instructions will automatically install its dependencies, which are listed in the `requirements.txt` file.
+Installing the package with the following instructions will automatically install its dependencies, which are listed in the `setup-req.txt` file.

 ## Installation
 You can install this package in the following ways: